dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-ec2-rdpbruteforce.md

  * **Data source:** VPC flow logs

-This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to RDP services on Windows-based systems.
+This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to RDP services on Windows\-based systems.
 This can indicate unauthorized access to your AWS resources.

 **Remediation recommendations:**